jam01/xtrasonnet/docs/dataformats/java.md

 * `application/x-java-object`
 * `application/java`

+!!!
+Warning
+    This format is not supported in the xtrasonnet Playground

 ## Custom `jackson.JsonMapper`
 xtrasonnet Java Object support is built on top of the popular FasterXML Jackson library.
 Being a general purpose transformation language some choices are made around Jackson's `JsonMapper` configuration, such as: